 When I started this process back in 1998 I was convinced by several sources that most reading problems could be traced to either poor or non-existent phonics instruction and that children were struggling because they either didn't understand the English phonics code, or because they hadn't been trained in the essential reading skills of blending and segmenting and manipulation phonemes, or some combination of these.
 Once properly taught with an intensive phonics program, they would be able to read.
 A large number of phonics instructors still believe that, but I no longer do.

 Instead, I found that deficient vision skills were present in many of the children I encountered.
-Furthermore, addressing those vision skill deficits first often meant that additional phonics instruction was not actually needed.
+Furthermore, addressing those vision skill deficits first often resulted in additional phonics instruction no longer being necessary.
 Some children had enough prior phonics knowledge that they could read well once their vision needs were met.

-Nevertheless, a certain percentage of struggling readers will still struggle after all underlying needs are met, simply because they have failed to learn how English print works and they will need specific instruction on how to decode words.
-For that purpose, I think that you'll find that the OnTrack Reading Phonics Program I developed and describe in The Phonics Piece of the Dyslexia Puzzle will be a fast, efficient, and inexpensive way to introduce the missing phonics information to your child.
+Nevertheless, a certain percentage of struggling readers will still struggle after all underlying needs are met because they never learned how English print works.
+They will need specific instruction on how to decode words.
+For that purpose, the OnTrack Reading Phonics Program I developed and describe in The Phonics Piece of the Dyslexia Puzzle will be a fast, efficient, and inexpensive way to introduce the missing phonics information to your child.